RobertsLab/sams-notebook/drafts/2020-11-03-RNAseq-Alignments---Trimmed-S.salar-RNAseq-to-GCF_000233375.1_ICSASG_v2_genomic.fa-Using-Hisat2-on-Mox.md

 ---
 This is a continuation of addressing [Shelly Trigg's (regarding some _Salmo salar_ RNAseq data) request (GitHub Issue)](https://github.com/RobertsLab/resources/issues/1016) to trim ([completed 20201029](https://robertslab.github.io/sams-notebook/2020/10/29/Trimming-Shelly-S.salar-RNAseq-Using-fastp-and-MultiQC-on-Mox.html)), perform genome alignment, and transcriptome alignment.

+Ran [`HISAT2`](https://daehwankimlab.github.io/hisat2/) with the [trimmed FastQ files from 20201029](https://robertslab.github.io/sams-notebook/2020/10/29/Trimming-Shelly-S.salar-RNAseq-Using-fastp-and-MultiQC-on-Mox.html) with the following options:

+- `--dta`: This stands for "downstream transcriptome alignment".
+Since we'll be sending performing a subsequent alignment using the transcriptome and [`StringTie`](https://ccb.jhu.edu/software/stringtie/), I decided to add this option.

+- `--new-summary`: This creates a summary file that can be easily read by [`MultiQC`](https://multiqc.info/).

+This was run on Mox.

 SBATCH script (GitHub):